 you may use one easily legible cue card for additional

 information such as technical data, statistics, and a

 in case you get stuck.
 Your partners can also prompt you

 if you get stuck; your group should discuss how you will

 handle this if it comes up.
 If you are reading your presentation,

 you can be sure it will be difficult for the rest of the

 class to follow ==> if you do not follow these guidelines,

 - using diagrams and key words on your PowerPoint slides to help the class follow along.
 Use multiple slides in order to divide the information you're presenting into manageable "chunks."

-a handout.
-This handout should include
+- This handout should include

 list of 10-20 vocabulary items.
 This should